syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

  {% endtabs %}

-N>

-1. Currently the JBIG2Decode compression is supported only in lossy mode and also only single frame tiff images are supported.
+N> 1.Currently the JBIG2Decode compression is supported only in lossy mode and also only single frame tiff images are supported.
-2. By default, all monochrome images will be compressed in CITTT4 compression.
+N> 2.By default, all monochrome images will be compressed in CITTT4 compression.

 ## Converting XPS document to PDF